-And so Jesus put the Pharisees and the scribes off stride right at the beginning of this parable, triggering strong negative reactions.
+And so Jesus would put the Pharisees and the scribes off stride right at the beginning of this parable, triggering deep negative emotions.
 And the barrage on their emotions continued, as the son heads off to foreign (i.e. 'Godless') lands, indulges in depraved behaviour (apparently even the oldest son has heard the tales of prostitutes and other lewd living!), and eventually acts like (gasp, horrors!) a Gentile, wallowing with the pigs.
-The Pharisees and the scribes would be horror-struck at the very thought of such behaviour.
+I probably do not exaggerate to say that the Pharisees and the scribes would be on the edge of vomiting at the very thought of such behaviour.
 Their whole life, their whole being was focused on keeping away from such people - even being accidentally in the same room with someone like that would cause themselves to be declared unclean, and they would have to go through an elaborate routine to even be able to walk through the doors of a synagogue, never mind the Temple.
-Raised on stories of being infected by such degenerate people, the Pharisees and scribes could only imagine the horrendous consequences of being touched by one of them.
+Raised on stories of being infected by such degenerate people, the Pharisees and scribes could only imagine the horrors of being touched by one of them.
 The very thought would make them sick.

-And so, just at the point where his combative audience was at the moment of supreme disgust, Jesus blew their minds with an ending that had the degenerate son being welcomed back with open arms, a feast, a banquet, with excitement and thanksgiving, with celebration and tears of joy.
+And so, as his combative audience was at the moment of supreme disgust, Jesus blew their minds with an ending that had the degenerate son being welcomed back with open arms, a feast, a banquet, with excitement and thanksgiving, with celebration and tears of joy.
 And in case his contemptuous critics missed the point, the older son echoes their very thoughts, "how dare he?!".
 How dare the father welcome back this dissipated wretch like a son?

-We have no idea how those Pharisees and scribes reacted.
+I have no idea how those Pharisees and scribes reacted.
 The text does not tell us whether they were able to put one and one together and get two, whether or not they were able to see that the parable is really about the forgiving father, and see the obvious parallel Jesus was drawing between that forgiving father and the God who welcomes with joy and festivities any who would return to him.
-Sadly it's all too possible that the Pharisees and scribes went away sulking, mumbling even more so about this upstart who challenged their very core religious values with a new, shocking and offensive understanding of God.
+It's unfortunately possible that the Pharisees and scribes went away sulking, mumbling even more so about this upstart who challenged their very core religious values with a new, shocking and offensive understanding of God.
 Probable even that most if not all of them went away with their ears closed over, with their hearts hardened to this truth from the one who was the truth, and the way, and the life.